Writing Center Staff

 Carrah Royal, Assistant Director of Methodist University's Writing Center, earned a M.F.A. at Emerson College in Boston, MA in 2005.
 She was published in Our State magazine in November 2007 and October 2008 issues under the byline of Lee Royal.
 She had two poems published in Kakalak 2015, had one poem published in The Gathering, and will also have a poem published in Kakalak this fall.
 She also was a finalist in the Torch Creative Nonfiction prize this summer.
 Before coming to Methodist University, Carrah taught composition at a local community college and coordinated its writing lab.
 She also participates in a monthly writers' meeting with other local writers.
 In her free time, Carrah enjoys writing and spending time with her husband and son

-Victoria Allen is a consultant in Methodist University's Writing Center.
-She has lived in the Fayetteville area since 1989, graduating from Pine Forest High School in 2000.
-She graduated with a bachelor's degree in English from Methodist University in 2003.
-Vicky is enrolled in East Carolina University's online graduate program, and is working on earning a master's degree in English with a concentration in technical and professional communication.
-Before returning to Methodist University, she worked as a copy editor and page designer for The Fayetteville Observer for more than seven years, and continues to work as a freelance editor.
-Vicky also has taught developmental reading and writing courses at a local community college.
-Vicky is an avid reader, and also enjoys writing and cooking, as well as spending time with her children, family, and friends.
+Victoria "Vicky" Page is a consultant, project manager, and social media coordinator in Methodist University's Writing Center.
+She has lived in the Fayetteville area since 1989 and graduated with a bachelor's degree in English from Methodist University in 2003.
+Vicky received her master's degree in English from East Carolina University in 2017, and focused her studies in the concentration of Technical and Professional Communication.
+Vicky also holds certificates in Professional Communication and Multicultural and Transnational Literatures.
+Before returning to work at Methodist University in 2015, Vicky worked as a copy editor, page designer, and columnist for The Fayetteville Observer; taught developmental reading and writing courses at a local community college; and was the marketing officer for a family-run business.
+Her hobbies include reading, writing, cooking, and watching local improv comedy, as well as spending time with her children, family, and friends.

 Baylor Hicks is a writing consultant in addition to being the managing editor of the Monarch Review, Methodist’s journal of undergraduate research and art.
 Prior to arriving at MU, she practiced law for many years, in both North Carolina and the San Francisco Bay area.
 Notwithstanding the fact that she lived for close to 30 years in northern California (including three years at a Zen Buddhist retreat center), she is one of those rare creatures—a Fayetteville native.
 As a lawyer, she has worked in a various fields, ranging from civil litigation to tax planning, and for several years specialized in legal research and writing.
 A Buddhist and a meditator, she has a broad array of interests, including art and architecture, kayaking, qigong and yoga, and fixing up a modernist house created by her father, local architect Mason Hicks.
 She obtained her law degree at Stanford University and her bachelor's at Duke University, from which she graduated Phi Beta Kappa and magna cum laude.